ruiyuanlu/IBM_CLUB_WEB/web/js/CryptoJS-3.1.2/README.md

 ### Install

-If you are not using bower then just include the .js file from rollups folder for whatever algorithm you want to use.
+If you are not using bower then just include the .js upload from rollups folder for whatever algorithm you want to use.
 UTF8 encoder is included in each rollup js.
 If you need UTF16 or Base64 encoder then also add corresponding files from components folder (see following example).

 Using Bower: